Sigma Kappa: History

 Expansion began in 1904 at Boston University, and in 1905, Sigma Kappa joined the National Panhellenic Conference.
-The sorority published first published its magazine, the Sigma Kappa Triangle, in 1907.
+In 1907, Sigma Kappa had initiated 400 members and had established six chapters.
+The sorority first published its magazine, the Sigma Kappa Triangle, in 1907.
+In 1912, its Seattle Mu chapter's first-year student, Dorothy Louise Anderson, who Lake Dorothy is named after, died of illness.
+Her parents, Ada Woodruff and Oliver Perkins Anderson, gave a lodge to the chapter on Puget Sound, used up until 1919.

 In 1918, the sorority adopted the Maine Sea Coast Missionary Society as its first philanthropy interest.
-Its second philanthropy, begun in the aftermath of WWII in 1946 had an international focus, supporting the American Farm School of Thessaloniki, Greece.
-Its mission complete, the Farm School effort has been discontinued.

-In 1924 Sigma Kappa established its first national headquarters in Reading, Massachusetts, which would move to Indianapolis, Indiana, in 1936.
+Its second philanthropy, begun in the aftermath of WWII in 1946, had an international focus, supporting the American Farm School of Thessaloniki, Greece.
+Its mission is complete; the Farm School effort has been discontinued.
+In 1924, Sigma Kappa established its first national headquarters in Reading, Massachusetts, which would move to Indianapolis, Indiana, in 1936.
 In 1937, it began sending out field consultants for collegiate chapters.

 In 1954, Sigma Kappa adopted gerontology as its third and most extensive philanthropy, which continues to the present day.
 In 1959, the sorority absorbed another NPC social sorority, Pi Kappa Sigma, which had been formed in 1894 at Michigan State Normal College (Now Eastern Michigan University).
 In 1962, it established a separate branch, the Sigma Kappa Foundation, to manage its philanthropy funds, and added Alzheimer's disease as a focus for its gerontology philanthropy in 1984.

 In 1992, it began another program as part of its gerontology initiatives, "Inherit the Earth".
 In 1993, Sigma Kappa established a housing corporation.

 Symbols

-Sigma Kappa's colors are lavender and maroon, chosen in 1891.
-In June 1892, the violet was adopted as the official flower and specified in 2008 as the Wild Purple Violet to distinguish it from other varieties of violets.
-The dove became an official symbol in 1984 and the heart in 1988.

 The Sigma Kappa coat-of-arms includes the symbols of the sorority: the dove, violet, Greek letters, and colors.
 Adopted in 1911, the coat-of-arms consists of a maroon shield with a diagonal gold bar on which are five lavender stars.
 The lower half has a coiled serpent, and the upper has a maroon and gold wreath.
 A silver dove is above the shield, with an arch of gold rays above the dove.
 Below is a silver scroll, bearing the open motto in black text and the date 1874.

+Sigma Kappa's mott is "One Heart, One Way".
+Its colors are lavender and maroon.
+Its insignia is a dove and serpent.
+In June 1892, the violet was adopted as the official flower and specified in 2008 as the wild purple violet to distinguish it from other varieties of violets.
+The dove became an official symbol in 1984, and the heart in 1988.

+Sigma Kappa's values or pillars are personal growth, friendship, service, and loyalty.